KIM, Jae-kwang (김재광)

 E-mail: jkim at iastate dot edu (ISU)

 My main research interest lies in survey sampling and statistical analysis with missing data.
 By introducing missing data (or latent variable) framework, we can handle many applied statistical problems as a missing data problem.
 For example, measurement error models and multi-level models can be treated as special cases of the latent variable modeling.
 Also, data integration is an emerging application area of missing data analysis.
-I am now exploring machine learning topics, including classification and random forest prediction.
+I am now exploring machine learning topics such as function estimation under reproducing kernel Hilbert space.

 Last updated on 2/25/2020.